-We draw attention to Note 2.1(a) to the financial statements, which states that the financial statements have been prepared in accordance with PFRSs, as modified by the application of the financial reporting reliefs issued by the BSP and approved by SEC in response to the COVID-19 pandemic.
-The impact of the application of the financial reporting reliefs on the 2022 and 2021 financial statements are discussed in detail in Note 2.1(a).
+We draw attention to Note 2(a) to the financial statements, which states that the financial statements have been prepared in accordance with the PFRSs, as modified by the application of the financial reporting reliefs issued by the BSP and approved by the SEC in response to the COVID19 pandemic.
+The impact of the application of the financial reporting reliefs on the financial statements as at December 31, 2023 and 2022 is discussed in detail in Note 2(a) to the financial statements.
 Our opinion is not modified in respect of this matter.